mxcl/AmA/README.md

 Don’t think I’m not answering questions because the ticket count is high!
 I answer almost straight away thanks to [Canopy](https://mxcl.github.com/canopy/).

+Some tickets *are* closed, if so this was the choice of the originator.

 ### Guidelines

 * Check first that your question hasn't already been answered.